Triton – Neptune's Captured Moon

-How Triton compares with other moons
+Comparing Triton with other moons

 Geology and surface features

-We know that Triton is geologically active because Voyager 2 observed eruption plumes of nitrogen gas and dust.
-These aren't volcanoes of molten rock, but rather cryovolcanoes, ice volcanoes like those on Saturn's Enceladus.
+Data from Voyager 2's fly-by of Triton shows a geologically young surface with few impact craters.
+Its icy surface reflects most of the sunlight that it receives.
+We also know that Triton is still geologically active through Voyager 2's observation of eruption plumes of nitrogen gas and dust.
+These aren't the volcanoes we know on Earth spewing molten rock, but rather cryovolcanoes, ice volcanoes like those on Saturn's Enceladus.

 Triton has a very tenuous nitrogen atmosphere with traces of methane and carbon monoxide.

 The thin atmosphere varies seasonally, getting thicker when warmed.
-Obviously, even at the height of summer, Triton is not warm.
+Obviously, even at the height of summer, Triton isn't warm.
 However there is enough heat from the Sun for some of the frozen surface nitrogen, methane and carbon monoxide to sublimate.
 In sublimation, instead of melting, a solid changes directly into a gas.
 You may have seen dry ice (frozen carbon dioxide) do this on Earth.